-While in the previous chapters we used a PNG for the back of the card, in this chapter we show alternative solutions: (1) that we can also draw using a low-level API such as the one proposed by the Alexandrie canvas or (2) compose elementary BlElements.
+While in the previous chapters, we used a PNG for the back of the card, in this chapter we show alternative solutions: (1) draw using a low-level API such as the one proposed by the Alexandrie canvas or (2) compose elementary BlElements.

-7.1 Using Alexandrie Canvas
+7.1 Using the Alexandrie Canvas

 Alexandrie is a Cairo-based optimized canvas.
 It is the default canvas supported by Bloc.
-Every element is ultimately drawn with Alexandrie.
+Every element is ultimately drawn with Alexandrie and Cairo.
+Alexandrie abstracts the Cairo interface for low-level operations.